The Third Pillar: Teaching

 Together, we are closing this gap.
-Faculty enrolled in ACUE’s courses strengthen their ability to implement approaches that work.
+Faculty enrolled in ACUE’s courses through institutional partnerships or open enrollment courses strengthen their ability to implement approaches that work.
 Faculty who earn an ACUE credential, issued with the American Council on Education, are distinguished for their commitment to instructional excellence.

-In every course, faculty collaborate with peers and receive guidance from expert facilitators—often through an institution’s teaching center.
+In every institutional partnership or open enrollment course, faculty collaborate with peers and receive guidance from expert facilitators—often through an institution’s teaching center.
 Courses include numerous instructional resources, interviews with leading experts, and demonstration videos to see, and learn from, great teaching in action.
 This practical and relevant experience helps faculty learn more deeply about—and implement—approaches across all of the competencies in ACUE’s Effective Practice Framework.